gbif/dwc-dp/data-mapping-guide.md

 ### Diagrams

 In this document we will use figures to illustrate the structure of the DwC-DP.
 These figures take the form of Entity-Relationship (ER) diagrams.
 In these diagrams, concepts or classes are implemented as tables and are denoted by boxes with labels in UpperCamelCase.
 The properties (fields) for these tables are listed within the box for the concept they are properties of, and are in lowerCamelCase.
 The figures do not necessarily show the full set of fields for the tables they represent, nor do they show data types and other constraints.
-For that detailed information, you should consult either the [table schemas](https://github.com/gbif/dwc-dp/tree/master/dwc-dp/0.1/table-schemas) or the [DwC-DP Quick Reference Guide](https://gbif.github.io/dwc-dp/qrg/).
+For that detailed information, you should consult either the [table schemas](https://github.com/gbif/dwc-dp/tree/master/dwc-dp/0.1/table-schemas) or the [DwC-DP Quick Reference Guide](/dwc-dp/qrg/).
 At times we will show snippets of the schema (such as table definitions) for reference.
-The definitive version of the tables to populate is in [dwc_dp_schema.sql](./gbif/dwc_dp_schema.sql).
+The definitive version of the tables to populate is in [dwc_dp_schema.sql][dwc_dp_schema].
 The term names in the figures (e.g., `eventType`) correspond to their equivalents in lower_snake_case in the database (e.g., `event_type`).

 ### Implicit Data